AdamFHolt/SlabPT/README.md

 ## OVERVIEW

-Contains the suite of thermo-mechanical subduction models analyzed in Holt and Condit (submitted to EPSL).
+Contains the suite of thermo-mechanical subduction models analyzed in Holt and Condit (submitted to G-cubed).
 All models were ran using ASPECT version 2.1.0 with the addition of a rheology plugin (contained here).
 To summarize the folder contents:

 **input_files:**  Contains all ASPECT input (.prm) files used in the study.
 Inside this directory is another README summarizing the models.